bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **catchError**<**T**>(`onError`: function): *[ObservableOperatorLike](interfaces/observableoperatorlike.md)‹T, T›*

-Catches errors produced by source the observable and either continues with the observable returned from the `onError` callback or propagates the error if void is returned.
+Catches errors produced by source and either continues with the observable returned from the `onError` callback or propagates the error if void is returned.